-- UPGRADE Select this option to upgrade the switch from a file located on a TFTP server. - File Type Select the type of file to download, either Software Image or Boot Code. - TFTP Server Enter the TFTP Server IP Address that contains the source file to upgrade from. - File Name Enter the name of the upgrade file on the TFTP Server. - BACKUP To back up the firmware to a TFTP server, enter the TFTP server address. - TFTP Server Enter the TFTP Server IP Address to which the firmware file will be saved. - File Name Displays the name of the firmware file.
-This field cannot be edited.
+- UPGRADE Select this option to upgrade the switch from a file located on a TFTP server. - File Type Select the type of file to download, either Software Image or Boot Code. - TFTP Server Enter the TFTP Server IP Address that contains the source file to upgrade from. - File Name Enter the name of the upgrade file on the TFTP Server. - BACKUP To back up the firmware to a TFTP server, enter the TFTP server address. - TFTP Server Enter the TFTP Server IP Address to which the firmware file will be saved. - File Name Enter the name of the file.